Constitution and Bylaws

 - Special meetings of PNA may be called by the President on her own notion, and must be called by the President upon written request of the Provincial Executive Committee or one-quarter of the active and associate members of the Association.

 11.01 The fiscal year of PNA shall be from 01 January to 31 December.

 11.02 The Provincial Executive will determine the maximum expenditure the treasurer may make without prior authorization.
 All cheques require a second executive signature.

 11.03 The maximum expenditure the treasurer may make without prior authorization is $200.

-11.04 Without prior authorization from the provincial executive, members may be reimbursed for appropriate accommodation and travel expenses (at rates not exceeding the rates of the College and Association of Registered Nurses of Alberta).
+11.04 Without prior authorization from the provincial executive, members may be reimbursed for appropriate accommodation and travel expenses (at rates not exceeding the rates of the College of Registered Nurses of Alberta).

 Article 12 – PARLIAMENTARY AUTHORITY